indigotech/dangerjs-plugin/README.md

 ### Platform/Language agnostic

 - [x] `>>>` Strings to make sure rebase was successful
-- [ ] Warn when Amazon Secret Key is hardcoded
 - [x] Warn when `Dangerfile` was modified
 - [x] Warn when `http://` is used
 - [x] Warn when definition files were changes but their lockfile weren't: